 - Diagnostic electrophysiology –evaluates problems with the electrical system of the heart.

-- Ultrasound – high frequency sound waves produce images of the heart.
+- Intracardiac ultrasound – high frequency sound waves produce images of the heart.